ambenzon27/mlp-activation-functions-comparison/README.md

-# 🔍 MLP Activation Function Benchmarking
+# MLP Activation Function Benchmarking (repo is still in development)

 This project benchmarks the effect of different activation functions—**Logistic**, **Tanh**, and **Leaky ReLU**—on the training performance of a Multilayer Perceptron (MLP) using backpropagation with momentum.
 Designed for educational and research purposes, it compares training efficiency and classification quality across activation types using precision metrics like **Accuracy**, **F1 Score**, and **Matthews Correlation Coefficient (MCC)**.